bcgsc/tigmint/README.md

 # Description

 Tigmint identifies and corrects misassemblies using linked reads from 10x Genomics Chromium.
 The reads are first aligned to the assembly, and the extents of the large DNA molecules are inferred from the alignments of the reads.
 The physical coverage of the large molecules is more consistent and less prone to coverage dropouts than that of the short read sequencing data.
 The sequences are cut at positions that have insufficient spanning molecules.
 Tigmint outputs a BED file of these cut points, and a FASTA file of the cut sequences.

+Tigmint also allows the use of long reads from Oxford Nanopore Technologies.
+The long reads are segmented and assigned barcodes, and the following steps of the pipeline are the same as described above.

 Each window of a specified fixed size is checked for a minimum number of spanning molecules.
 Sequences are cut at those positions where a window with sufficient coverage is followed by some number of windows with insufficient coverage is then followed again by a window with sufficient coverage.